The Four Dimensional Dirac Equation in Five Dimensions: The Dirac equation

 A Fourier transform of Eq.~\eqref{eq:EMgauge} with respect to $x^5$ yields

 where $\mathcal{A}(x^\mu)$ is the gauge function of the electromagnetic field.
-Hence, as expected, the electromagnetic field can be interpreted as a U(1)-gauge field for the Dirac equation \eqref{eq:Dirac_}, but not the 5D Dirac equation \eqref{eq:dirac}.
+Hence, as expected, the electromagnetic field can be interpreted as a U(1)-gauge field for Eq.~\eqref{eq:Dirac} and the Dirac equation \eqref{eq:Dirac_}, but not the 5D Dirac equation \eqref{eq:dirac}.
 This formalism may be developed further using the 4D Clifford algebra of the $\gamma$ matrices \eqref{eq:gamma} and the picture of a 4D space-time with superimposed electromagnetic field \cite{Thaller:2013dl}.

 Derivations of the Dirac equation from first physics principles, in both flat and curved 4D space-times were previously discussed \cite{Wald:2010un,Srinivasan:1996uw,Noyes:uk,Ng:2003p1101,Deriglazov:2014cp}.
 Still, the Dirac equation has been criticized for the Klein paradox \cite{Alhaidari:2009kp,Calogeracos:1999ew,MIYAZAKI:tz,0143-0807-36-5-055015} and causality violation \cite{Barat:2003gp,Castrigiano:2015ck,1985PhRvL..54.2395H,Rosenstein:1987uj} in quantum mechanics.
 The Klein paradox may be solved by imposing smooth interaction potentials (i.e., smooth space-time manifold) for the Dirac equation \cite{Calogeracos:1999ew}.
-Our 5D approach not only allows for revisiting the foundations of the Dirac equation, but also brings additional concepts into play.
+Our 5D approach revisits the geometric interpretation of the Dirac equation, bringing additional physics into play.
 First, the particle (passive) mass appears through Fourier transform with respect to $x^5$.
-Second, electromagnetic coupling enters naturally the Dirac equation, virtue to the 5D geometry.
+Second, electromagnetic (minimal) coupling enters naturally the Dirac equation, virtue to the 5D geometry.
 Furthermore, arguments of causality violation brought against the Dirac equation assume that propagation is fundamentally 4D, locally confined to the interior of 4D null cones.
 They do not hold when considering that the Dirac equation originates from a description of 5D null propagation.